fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-The percentage of flows being accepted by the _Load Ramp_.
+The percentage of flows being accepted by the _Rate Limiter_.

 </dd>
 </dl>